frankchen07/writing/posts/email newsletter 17.md

 We also chose a flight that broke up the international trip into two legs.
 We're stopping in New York so Speck can stretch his legs and use the bathroom.
 You may choose to do one leg, but we found that even a 3-4 hour leg with him was a little long for his bladder.

-What you’ll do is you’ll book your flight first, then make a separate call to the airline to add your pet to your ticket.
-You should do this ASAP because there is a pet limit on each plane (6-7 pets or something), once that limit has been reached, you can’t bring your pet.
+What you'll do is you'll book your flight first, then make a separate call to the airline to add your pet to your ticket.
+You should do this ASAP because there is a pet limit on each plane (6-7 pets or something), once that limit has been reached, you can't bring your pet.

-If you do seat selection, you can’t sit in any seats that don’t have under-the-feet storage (no front seats), and you can’t sit in the emergency exit rows, so choose wisely.
+If you do seat selection, you can't sit in any seats that don't have under-the-feet storage (no front seats), and you can't sit in the emergency exit rows, so choose wisely.
 You can use one of those seat websites to figure out a good place to sit.

 ### day of

 Get to the airport early.
 Southwest makes you pay a pet fare each way, so you have to stand in line and see a help desk associate.
 This is similar with other airlines as well.
 You're not checking bags, but you're also not just cruisin' through security without visiting an airline desk first.

-Don’t be an idiot and feed and water your dog like an all-you-can-eat Chinese buffet before getting on the flight or you’ll have pee-poo issues.
+Don't be an idiot and feed and water your dog like an all-you-can-eat Chinese buffet before getting on the flight or you'll have pee-poo issues.

 If you see other peoples' dogs out and about without an issue, it's probably ok to take em' out.
 The rule is "your dog has to be in the carrier at all times including in the airport."
 But honestly, after we got past security, it was frickin' dog-show-galore.
 Everyone was walking their pets and just hanging onto their carriers.
 So, take em' out when you can (let em' use the potty) and maybe feel just a tad mischievous when you're passing by airport security (nothing happened, they smiled at him).